 Parents don’t need to worry about eating disorders if they have sons, due to the societies view on it being a “girl thing.”
 Wrong.
 As I said, yes females are more likely to suffer from an eating disorder, but that doesn’t mean male sufferers aren’t also an important concern.

 Eating disorders can affect anyone, regardless of their gender or sex (NEDA).
 However, because too many health professionals and society as a whole haven’t got this memo yet, males with eating disorders tend to have more severe and entrenched conditions.
 I can certainly testify to that from my personal experience of 20 years of not getting support.

 In fact, there’s also the myth that only white suburban girls get eating disorders.
 Not only do eating disorders not care about your age or gender identity, but they also don’t care about your ethnic group, culture, geographic location, socioeconomic group, etc. no one’s immune to developing an eating disorder (University of Rochester Medical Center Rochester).
 In the same way that no one is immune to developing a mental health issue.
 It’s this misconception that leads to the underdiagnosis of men and people from minority groups.
 This revelation got me thinking, did they ignore me because I’m male, because I’m black, or because I’m a black male?

 A quick question for you, what do you think the societal impact is of not addressing men’s mental health and making them feel like they shouldn’t seek help for an eating disorder?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with eating disorders and seeking support for your mental health as a male in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,